What Mortgage Can You Get For £600 a Month?

 How a mortgage broker can help your £600 budget go further

-As of February 2022, the average UK house price sat at £277,000 – a substantially higher amount than what £600 a month can typically get you.
-While a broker might not be able to get you into the £200,000 bracket, the ones we work with can advise on how to ensure you sit at the higher end of what’s possible to buy at £600 a month.
-They can:
+Most UK house prices are in the £200,000 bracket, substantially higher than what £600 a month can typically get.
+While a mortgage broker might not be able to get you into this bracket, the ones we work with can advise on how to ensure you sit at the higher end of what’s possible to buy at £600 a month.

-• Share tips on how to improve your application so that lenders are more likely to offer you lower interest rates and agree the term length you need, making your £600 go further.
+• Share tips on improving your application so lenders are more likely to offer you lower interest rates and agree on the term length you need, making your £600 go further.

-• Scour the whole of the lending market to present you with a lender more willing to offer 5 or 6 times a salary.
+• Scour the whole lending market to present you with a lender more willing to offer 5 or 6 times a salary.

-• Negotiate a deal on your behalf, utilising their expert knowledge and experience in getting similar mortgages for other buyers.
+• They will negotiate a deal on your behalf, utilising their expert knowledge and experience in getting similar mortgages for other buyers.

 Can you get a buy-to-let mortgage for £600 per month?